 Breathing or respiratory practice can be utilized in a therapeutic setting to enhance respiratory health and calm your nervous system.
-In a healthcare setting, breathing practice is an activity that can help you breathe more effectively while partaking in physical activity, overcoming breathing disorders, increasing lung capacity, or managing lung disease.
-However, respiratory therapists can also teach patients how to use conscious breathing to improve mental health and overall wellness.
+In a healthcare setting, it can help you breathe more effectively while partaking in physical activity, overcoming disorders, increasing lung capacity, or managing lung disease.
+However, registered respiratory therapists can also teach patients how to use conscious breathing to improve mental health and overall wellness.

 Breathing practice is a central tenet of mindfulness, a movement growing out of humanistic psychology.
 Mindfulness involves focusing your mind and body on specific experiences, thoughts, or sensations.
 It can help individuals reduce stress and symptoms of many mental health conditions, like anxiety and depression.
 Respiratory therapy may help individuals feel in control of their bodies and reduce physical symptoms related to anxiety.

-According to the US Bureau of Labor Statistics, respiratory therapy is a rapidly growing career field often in demand of new professionals.
-Registered respiratory therapists work and treat patients in various settings, including the following.
+According to the US Bureau of Labor Statistics, careers in respiratory therapy are growing and respiratory therapists are in demand.
+A registered respiratory therapist works and treats patients in various settings, including the following.

 In hospitals, respiratory therapists may offer the following care: